Lab 99 Web Design

 Incidentally, you don’t have to create the page before you create the section, but it is quicker to do it in this order.

-Adjust the internal links so that they follow the Textpattern formula, and you will have a fully–functioning website.
+Once you adjust the internal links so that they follow the Textpattern formula, you will have a fully functioning website.

 A Textpattern Page is a Template